k4lm3d/k4lm3d.github.io/source/_posts/torn/received-educational-support.md

 <!-- Introduction -->

-I recently had the opportunity to chat with our faction leader, [Inf3xshun](https://www.torn.com/profiles.php?XID=2836504).
+I recently had the opportunity to chat with our faction leader, <a href="https://www.torn.com/profiles.php?XID=2836504" target="_blank">Inf3xshun [2836504]</a>().
 We discussed about making money,  doing business (buy and sell), and making profit through investments.

 <!-- Body -->

 ## Donator Pack

 Feeling confident in my gameplay, I decided to invest in a donator pack.
-After consulting with Inf3xshun, I withdrew $20 million from our faction's bank and $9 million from Caymans Island's bank (CIB).
+After consulting with Inf3xshun, I withdrew $20 million from our faction's bank and $9 million from Caymans Island's Bank.
 He believed that the donator pack would provide significant benefits and enhance my overall experience.

 ## Warring Other Factions: A Profitable Strategy

-Inf3xshun also recommended warring other factions as a lucrative way to generate profits.
+Shun also recommended warring other factions as a lucrative way to generate profits.
 While this strategy involves risks, he emphasized the potential rewards.
 Now, I'm more eager to contribute to our faction's growth.

 ## Investment: Stock Market Ventures